Richard H. Bassett: Career

 After graduating in 1920, Bassett lived abroad and studied art for four years in Paris, London and Florence.
-He again returned to London where he continued to study with Tudor-Hart, who Bassett called "difficult but brilliant" until 1923.
+He again returned to London where he continued to study with Tudor-Hart, whom Bassett called "difficult but brilliant" until 1923.
 Tudor-Hart would often suspend school for a month or so to travel, and Bassett took these opportunities to return to Paris and to study at the Academie Colarossi and especially the Grande Chaumiere.
 He would return to the latter many times throughout his career.

 In 1926, he returned to Northampton and established a studio in New York and painted at the Mountain Lake Club in Florida where he worked as an independent mural painter and as an assistant to the mural painter Allyn Cox.
 During this period Bassett decorated rooms and facades of elaborate houses in New York, Florida, Pennsylvania and Massachusetts.
 In 1937 he had a one-man show at Feragil Galleries in New York City.
 During this period Bassett studied drawing with George Bridgman at the Art Students League of New York.
 In 1937, after his marriage to Henrietta Durant of Charleston, South Carolina, Bassett and his new wife moved to Boston, where he had five one-man shows in and around Newbury Street in the next few years, three of them in the prestigious Grace Horne Gallery.
 During this period he was living at Champney Place on Beacon Hill.
 This was a productive time for paintings of Boston, Charlestown, Cambridge, Chelsea and East Boston which explored the bleak vistas of the urban American Scene in the latter years of the Depression.
 He also exhibited at the Gloucester Society of Artists, Inc. numerous times including the Forty Second Exhibition of Paintings and Sculpture alongside Eliot J. Enneking, Gordon Grant, Charles Gruppe and several other prominent artists.

-In 1945, Bassett founded and became head the art department at Milton Academy in Milton, Massachusetts.
+In 1945, Bassett founded and became head of the art department at Milton Academy in Milton, Massachusetts.
 He taught fine art courses and art history until his retirement twenty years later.
 Bassett also served as Chairman for the Art Committee of the National Association of Independent Schools.
 In 1969 Bassett served as editor and an author of a full-length text for the Massachusetts Institute of Technology Press, along with other distinguished collaborators, on the teaching of art in school systems.

 In 1992, at the age of 92, he visited Paris again on his own and took a stool at the Academie de la Grande Chaumiere.
 He noted that although the fees for sitting in on the life class had gone up over twenty times since he had first taken his seat there in the 1910s he still felt "at home."